Poverty Point: Public access and site maintenance

 In 1960, John Griffin, who at the time was the Southeast Regional Archaeologist for the National Park Service, suggested to the Federal government that Poverty Point be declared and established as a national monument.
 At first the United States Congress declined to support the protection, fearing the unpopularity of acquiring the land from local landowners.
 The site was designated as a National Historic Landmark on June 13, 1962.

 In 1972, the State of Louisiana purchased a 400 acre section of the site.
 In 1976, the state opened the site to the public as the Poverty Point State Commemorative Area.
 The state built a museum devoted to interpreting the earthworks and the artifacts uncovered there.
 In 1988, Congress designated the site as a U.S. national monument.

 Poverty Point National Monument is open for visitors daily from 9 a.m. to 5 p.m. except for Thanksgiving, Christmas Day, and New Year's Day.
 As the site is managed by the Louisiana Office of State Parks, a National Parks pass is not accepted for admission.
 Louisiana works with the Vicksburg U.S. Army Corps of Engineers division in developing plans for erosion control.

+In 2013, Lieutenant Governor Jay Dardenne, the ex officio head of the Louisiana Department of Culture, Recreation and Tourism, requested $750,000 in emergency state funding to limit erosion at Poverty Point.
+The erosion which threatens the prehistoric earthworks is caused by Harlin Bayou in the northern part of the site.
+The funding was approved.